 Zheng was among the strongest of the feudal states at the beginning of the Spring and Autumn period, and also among the the first to engage in legal reform, under Prince Zichan.
 It gradually declined, and was eventually annexed by Han in 375 BC.

 Zhongshan was a small state between Zhao and Yan.
-Contemporary sources describe it as having been founded by Northern Di barbarians, but by the time of the Stratagems it had been thoroughly sinicised, and the ruling family may even have been replaced by members of the Zhou or Wei royal lines.
+Contemporary sources describe it as having been founded by Northern Di tribes, but by the time of the Stratagems it had been thoroughly sinicised.

 The last remnants of the Zhou Dynasty, which had replaced the Shang Dynasty in 1046 BC.
 While the territory of the Zhou was gradually eaten away over the subsequent centuries, the imperial aura remained, meaning that the Zhou heartlands were considered sacrosanct and thus survived long after the family had lost the capacity to defend them.
-The same formal respect was accorded to the imperial insignia and the titles bestowed by the Zhou rulers, though by the time of the Stratagems even this was beginning to decline as ambitious feudal princes put pressure on the Zhou leadership to endorse them.
-Indeed, towards the end of the period, Zhou itself split into two states: East and West, and their stratagems are separated according to this split.
+The same formal respect was accorded to the imperial insignia and the titles bestowed by the Zhou rulers, though by the time of the Stratagems even this was beginning to decline as ambitious princes grew increasingly willing to assume titles off their own bat.
+Towards the end of the period, Zhou itself split into two states: East and West, and their stratagems are separated according to this split.
 Confusingly, the same Chinese terms - 西周 and 東周 - are used to designate both the early and late periods of the Zhou Dynasty and the two states that formed during the final years of the dynasty.
 In the Stratagems, however, the terms always refer to the competing states.
 To distinguish them, we refer to the states as East and West Zhou, and where it is necessary to mention the eras, follow conventional usage with Eastern and Western Zhou.

-Zhu had been an independent state in Southern Shandong during the Spring and Autumn period, but gradually declined , destroyed by King Xuan of Chu in the mid-fourth century BC.
+Zhu had been an independent state in Southern Shandong during the Spring and Autumn period, but gradually declined and was destroyed by King Xuan of Chu in the mid-fourth century BC.
 Prior to this it seems to have been under Qi protection.